-1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586)
+- 1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586) - Step 1 Does the government control the asset?

 Yes, the government is collecting the fines and fees and holding the monies in their bank account until remitting the monies to the State.